equitysell

 PHM · PulteGroup, Inc.

-PulteGroup, Inc. (PHM) — U.S. homebuilder exposed to single- and multi-family demand.
-Recent price action appears sector-driven rather than company-specific.
-Our current stance is a sell based on macro housing softness that pressures order growth and margins; favor single-family rental exposure as a relative beneficiary.
+PulteGroup, Inc. (PHM) — a major U.S. homebuilder.
+Our view: position defensively amid a macro housing slowdown that pressures order growth and margins; prefer single‑family rental exposure as a relative beneficiary.

 Opportunity